WingNinCheung/Amasport/README.md

 # Amasport
 Amasport, an Amazon clone, is a full-stack web application for sports products/goods.
 Users can browse a collection of sports products and add desired items to their shopping cart.
-Users can checkout items when they are finished.
+Users can checkout items in their carts.
+Users can also view their order history and change their shipping address.

 ## Links